 Degree Apprenticeships are a high-quality alternative to a traditional university degree.
 You’ll spend 80% of your time learning on-the-job with your employer and 20% of your time training off-the-job studying for a degree.

 You can still achieve a full bachelor or master’s degree as well as gaining valuable work experience.

 To apply for an apprenticeship the government require you:

 - to be at least 16 years old

 - have left full time education when the apprenticeship starts

 - have the right to work in the UK

-Each Degree Apprenticeship will also have specific academic entry requirements set by the University and the employer which you would need to achieve.
+Each apprenticeship will also have specific academic entry requirements set by the University and the employer which you would also need to achieve.

 You will be working full-time for a minimum of 30 hours a week.
+Any job role with less than 30 hours a week, would be considered on an individual basis.
 Your exact working pattern will depend on your role and your employer would confirm your contracted working hours.

 You will be given time out of your normal working hours to complete your 20% off-the-job training.